 Believe it or not, Marblehead Lighthouse State Park is the second smallest Ohio State Park, but it’s one of the most popular.
 It’s estimated that more than a million visitors make the journey to Marblehead Lighthouse each year and about 25,000 visitors make the climb to the top of the lighthouse.
 It’s also said to be the most frequently photographed building in the entire state.

-If you’re planning a trip to Marblehead Lighthouse in 2022, here’s all you need to know…
+If you’re planning a trip to Marblehead Lighthouse, here’s all you need to know…

 History of Marblehead Lighthouse